forlabi/A-Simple-Calculator/README.md

 # A-Simple-Calculator

-This a Calculator that does basic arithmetic functions.
+This is a Calculator that does very basic arithmetic functions.
 It is designed using HTML, CSS and Vanilla JS.